-A principled way to detect bursts is to use HMMs.
-This can overcome many limitations of standard threshold-based approaches to burst detection, such as an overdependence on the choice of arbitrary thresholds.
-The approach used here, i.e. TDE-HMM, is also able to concurrently detect different types of bursts, each with distinct spectral content, without the need to predefine frequency bands of interest.
+A principled way to detect bursts is to use Hidden Markov Models (HMMs).
+This can overcome many limitations of standard threshold-based approaches to burst detection, such as an over-dependence on the choice of arbitrary thresholds.28 The approach used here, i.e. timedelay embedded HMM, is also able to concurrently detect different types of bursts, each with distinct spectral content, without the need to predefine frequency bands of interest.

-In general, HMMs assume that a time series can be described using a hidden sequence of a finite number of states.
-This assumes that at each time point only one state is active ('visited'); although, as probabilistic Bayesian inference is used here, a probability of being active is assigned to each state at each time point.
+In general, HMMs assume that a time series can be described using a hidden sequence of a finite number of states,^{28,29,34} This assumes that at each time point only one state is active ('visited'); although, as probabilistic Bayesian inference is used here, a probability of being active is assigned to each state at each time point.
 The HMM then assumes that the data observed in each state are drawn from a probabilistic observation model, i.e. a probability distribution, where the distribution parameters are different for each state.

-The variant of HMM used here is the TDE-HMM.
-This uses a multivariate Gaussian distribution as the observation model, but, crucially, the HMM is inferred on a TDE version of the (z-normalized and concatenated) LFP data; i.e. copies of the LFP data, each shifted by different time lags which define the time window around the point of interest, are fed in concurrently as multiple data channels to the HMM inference.
+The variant of HMM used here is the Time-Delay Embedded Hidden Markov Model (TDE-HMM).
+This uses a multivariate Gaussian distribution as the observation model, but, crucially, the HMM is inferred on a time-delay embedded version of the (z-normalised and concatenated) LFP data; i.e. copies of the LFP data, each shifted by different time lags which define the time window around the point of interest, are fed in concurrently as multiple data channels to the HMM inference.
 Each HMM state then captures periods of time that have distinct autocovariance, which translates into distinct spectral content.
-The net result is that the TDE-HMM models the data as a sequence of state visits, where each state can be interpreted as a transient spectral event of a certain type.
-Note that the TDE-HMM approach is also able to identify the frequency of signal segments that are shorter than the period of the signal frequency.
+The net result is that the TDE-HMM models the data as a sequence of state visits, where each state can be interpreted as a transient spectral event of a certain type.28 Note that the TDE HMM approach is also able to identify the frequency of signal segments that are shorter than the period of the signal frequency.29